 The display or ‘head unit’ is the brains behind the entire unit.
 It houses the hardware and software that interprets data from the transducer, as well as the visual display.

-Screen sizes vary from ultra-compact 3” LCDs all the way up to full HD 16” models with four-panel split screen.
+Screen sizes vary from ultra-compact 3” LCDs all the way up to full HD 16” models with four-panel split screens.
 Larger screened models tend to pack more features and cost more, while smaller screens work well for smaller watercraft.
-If you plan to use split screen a lot, going for a 7” or larger screen will make it easier to see from a distance.
+If you plan to use split-screen a lot, going for a 7” or larger screen will make it easier to see from a distance.

 Pay attention to screen resolution and pixel density as well.
 Cheaper models will have lower resolutions that won’t provide as much detail as high-res screens.
 Many higher-end screens also have touchscreen navigation capabilities, making them much quicker and easier to use on the fly.

 Fish finders are available in a variety of configurations – from simple standalone units to GPS combination chart plotters/fishfinders, to fully networked systems with Wi-Fi and Bluetooth connecting multiple units, radar, smartphones, and radio.

 If you’re just looking to locate fish and see the marine environment below you, then a simple standalone fish finder will do the job nicely.
 You can find simple budget units for around $100 that are capable of doing the job – many of them even have CHIRP and GPS capabilities.

 Combination GPS/fish finders are increasingly common and are available at almost every price point.
 Integrated GPS allows you to plot your position and trail on top of an existing GPS map, add waypoints, and find your way to new fishing spots.
 GPS is particularly useful if you’re kayak or canoe fishing – as it provides data on speed – which can help plan out your trip.